 SELECT THE PACKAGE YOU WISH TO DOWNLOAD

-The Liberty Stone & Aggregates – Clinton Quarry, LLC comprises of approximately 54 acres and is located at 5 Route 173, Clinton, in Hunterdon County, New Jersey.
+The Liberty Stone & Aggregates – Clinton Quarry, LLC comprises of approximately 54 acres and is located at 5 Frontage Road, Clinton, in Hunterdon County, New Jersey.
 The reclamation plan for the site was approved by Union Township.
 Associated permits will be provided upon request.

 The following soil acceptance plan for LSACQ has been developed in general accordance with the Guidance and exceeds any current regulatory requirements established by the NJDEP required to document clean soil for sites which are not regulated under the Site Remediation Program.
 The purpose of this plan is to ensure that appropriate procedures are followed to document the quality of soils imported to the LSACQ site to achieve reclamation of the quarry.

-The following clean fill may be imported to the site as part of this reclamation:
+The following clean fill may be imported to this site as part of this reclamation:

 At a minimum, the application form will include the following information:

 Each applicant must submit a completed and signed application form with all required supplemental information.
 LSACQ or its consultant will review the application to determine if the fill may be accepted.
 LSACQ will complete a Clean Fill Review Form (Attachment B) for each application deemed completed and evaluated for acceptance.
 If approved, the source will be provided with a Clean Fill Source Acceptance Note (Attachment C) with a source approval number for a defined quantity of fill from LSACQ.
 A copy of the application packages and LSACQ review forms will be retained at LSACQ’s office for review by the municipality, if required.